Anyone can be a carer.

 Many people don’t see themselves as carers.
 They are just children, parents, partners, relatives or friends who care for someone close to them.

-You may be a carer if you are looking after someone with disability, mental illness, dementia, a long-term health condition, an illness that will cause their death, an alcohol or drug problem, or someone who is frail because they are older.
+You may be a carer if you are looking after someone with disability, a medical condition, mental illness or who is frail due to age.

 If you are a carer, you can get help and support from the government and other organisations.